mdurrani808/STIC/documentation/src/Notes/git_theory.md

 When you stage changes with git add:

 * Git creates new blob objects for the changed files
-* Updates the index tree to point to these new blobs
+* Updates the staging area to point to these new blobs
 * When you commit, this tree becomes your new commit's root tree

 ## Workflow